trenchproject/R-Docker-Server/README.md

 `./R-Docker-Server/build.sh`
 5. Execute the script `containers.sh` with proper flags to build, run, and secure R server containers (This may take several minutes):
 `./R-Docker-Server/containers.sh -u [Desired RStudio Username] -p [Desired RStudio Password]`

+If you recieve errors regarding access keys or the secret key, find these with:
+`cat ~/.aws/credentials`

 After the script has finished executing,
 - The RStudio server will be available via a browser at rstudio.trenchproject.com